ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 When replaying the event, it may be important to avoid generating side effects.
 A common side effect is to send a notification on state change to consumers.
 Sometime it may be too long to replay hundreds of events.
 In that case we can use snapshot, to capture the current state of an entity, and then replay events from the most recent snapshot.
 This is an optimization technique not needed for all event sourcing implementations.
 When state change events are in low volume there is no need for snapshots.

 Kafka is supporting the event sourcing pattern with [the topic and partition](../kafka/readme.md).
-In our [reference implementation](https://ibm-cloud-architecture.github.io/refarch-kc) we are validating event sourcing with Kafka in the [Order microservices](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms) and specially [this set of test cases](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/itg-tests#how-to-proof-the-event-sourcing)
+In our [reference implementation](https://ibm-cloud-architecture.github.io/refarch-kc) we are validating event sourcing with Kafka in the [Order microservices](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms) and specially [this set of test cases.](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/itg-tests#how-to-proof-the-event-sourcing)

 The event sourcing pattern is well described in [this article on microservices.io](https://microservices.io/patterns/data/event-sourcing.html).
 It is a very important pattern for EDA and for microservices to microservices data synchronization implementations.

-See also this nice [event sourcing article](https://martinfowler.com/eaaDev/EventSourcing.html) from Martin Fowler, where he is also using ship movement example.
-[Our implementation](https://github.com/ibm-cloud-architecture/refarch-kc) differs as we are using Kafka topic as event store and use different entities to support the container shipping process: the Orders, ShipLocations, Containers entities.
+See also this [event sourcing article](https://martinfowler.com/eaaDev/EventSourcing.html) from Martin Fowler, where he is also using ship movement example.
+[Our implementation](https://github.com/ibm-cloud-architecture/refarch-kc) differs as we are using Kafka topic as event store and use different entities to support the container shipping process: the Orders, ShipLocations, Containers entities...

 Another use case for event sourcing is related to developers who want to understand what data to fix after a service crashes, for example after having deployed a buggy code.